SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_Aurora.md

 On the Job Contracts page, a table is displayed containing 2 tables, the **Job Contract In Process Table** and the **Job Contracts Completed Table**.

-The driver looks for new entries for the **Job Contract In Process Table** every 2 seconds and refreshs it's content every 30 seconds.
+The connector looks for new entries for the **Job Contract In Process Table** every 2 seconds and refreshs it's content every 30 seconds.

 The **Job Contract Completed Table** gets updated whenever a Job Contract present in the In Process table reachs 100% Percentage Complete.